GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ### String Data Type

-String object is a value assigned to string data type that is created by entering text between a pair of single quotation marks `' '` or double quotation marks `" "` .
+String data type is a text-based data which can be distinguished with other data type by a pair of single quotation mark `''` or double quotation mark `""`.
+Variable or data that is a string data type is commonly called *string object*.

-To place single or double quotes inside a string, place a backslash `\` before the quotes to escape from premature end of string.
+Although placing the quotation mark inside a string object can cause broken string data, placing a backslash `\` before the quotation mark can escape from premature end of string.

 ```python
 # COMPARISON BETWEEN IMPROPER AND PROPER WAY OF TYPING STRINGS.